 The City of Sarasota and The Bay Park Conservancy (BPC) have completed two small, but important park development projects: restoring a natural and more resilient shoreline for Phase 1 and restoring and transforming the Fountain Garden.

-The restoration of the Fountain Garden replaced exotic vegetation with Florida-friendly plants, created a no-mowing and no-fertilizer buffer around the pond to improve water quality and restored the pond’s historic fountain to enable aeration and improved water quality.
+The restoration of the Fountain Garden replaced exotic vegetation with Florida-friendly plants, created a no-mowing and no-fertilizer buffer around the pond to improve water quality and added a fountain to enable aeration and improved water quality.
 For more details, read The Bay Conservancy Unveils Fountain Garden.

 In March 2020, The Bay Park Conservancy and Jon F. Swift Construction began development of the Mangrove Bayou.
 The team will continue to develop this larger, multimillion-dollar restoration and enhancement of the mangrove area while the commission works through their review of the Phase 1 site plan.
 The Mangrove Bayou transformation could be completed and open to the public in early 2021.